rudiv/Achieve.Aspire/README.md

 Aspire is very very opinionated and based around each of your containers/apps running as the same identity.
 Oh and adding that identity as an Administrator / Global Access to everything it creates.

-Unfortunately you can't override this behaviour even with the construct configuration in P5.
+Unfortunately you can't override this behaviour even with the excellent construct configuration in P5.

 Anyway, let's obviously not do that in production.
 Just because 1 app might need access to something doesn't mean that it, and all other apps should have access to everything.